MayedMJ/UOL-CSCK542-Group-Project/README.md

 This project demonstrates the design, implementation, and testing of a relational database system using SQLite, alongside a Python application that connects to the database and executes predefined SQL queries.

-The system supports:
+**The system supports:**

-Student registration reporting
+-Student registration reporting

-Lecturer‑course relationships
+-Lecturer‑course relationships

-Advisor‑student mapping
+-Advisor‑student mapping

-Department staff listings
+-Department staff listings

-Academic performance queries
+-Academic performance queries

 All functionality is accessible through a simple, menu‑driven CLI.

 **Repository Structure**
 UOL-CSCK542-Group-Project/

 │
 ├── db.py                # Database connection module
 ├── interface.py         # CLI menu and output formatting